 Navigate to where you cloned this repo, and then go to the decision-optimization-tutorial/data folder and select the intermediateScenario.zip file.
 Click Open.

 Click Prepare data on the left to see the data that is being used for this scenario.
 You can see that the customerDemand table has 29 rows, and that the plants table has 90 rows.
 The customerDemand table is taken from the last month of estimated demand from the SPSS Modeler tutorial, and rounded to the nearest integer value.

 It also has an extra column, which is the Profit column.
 The Profit column enables you to determine which allocations will bring the largest profit.

-Click Run model on the left.
+Click Build model on the left.
 Here, you can see a new objective, Maximize total Profit of plants over all allocations.
-Click Run model.
+Click Run.